-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-Palaeolandscape implication: S of the Noordzeekanaal also bivalve Scrobicularia plana shells were dated from the upper interval of the tidal-flat deposits.
-The result, ± 505 BC, corresponds with the other Scrobicularia plana dates in the upper part of the tidal-flat deposits (WP, BP, CD, UD locations).
+Palaeolandscape implication: South of the Noordzeekanaal bivalve Scrobicularia plana shells were dated from the upper interval of the tidal-flat deposits.
+The result, ± 505 BC, corresponds with the other Scrobicularia plana dates in the upper part of the tidal-flat deposits (WP, BP, CD and UD locations).

-<h1>Location Wijker-Tunnelput (WT)
+<h1>Location: Wijker-Tunnelput (WT)

-Table A4.6: 14C dates of construction pit Wijker-Tunnelput (WT).
-Reference: Beets et al., 2004.
+Table A4.6.
+14C dates of construction pit Wijker-Tunnelput (WT) (Beets et al., 2004)